icyfork/awsume/docs/general/usage.md

 ## Show Commands

-The `--show-commands` flag will display the exact commands required to export awsume's credentials to a different shell session, like this:
+The `--show-commands` (or `-s`) flag will display the exact commands required to export awsume's credentials to a different shell session, like this:

 ```
-$ awsume my-admin -s
+$ awsume --show-commands my-admin
 export AWS_ACCESS_KEY_ID=<SECRET>
 export AWS_SECRET_ACCESS_KEY=<SECRET
 export AWS_SESSION_TOKEN=<SECRET>